-Chad Richardson has been the general manager and editor at the Hastings Star Gazette since 2007.
-He was the general manager of the Farmington Independent and Rosemount Town Pages from 2000 to 2007.
-He previously worked at the Star Gazette from 1996 to 2000 as a photographer and reporter.
+Chad Richardson is the news director for RiverTown Multimedia.
+He was the publisher of four RiverTown publications until 2016, when he was named news director.
+He was previously general manager of the Farmington Independent and Rosemount Town Pages from 2000 to 2007.
+He worked at the Hastings Star Gazette from 1996 to 2000 as a photographer and reporter.
 He also worked as a photographer and writer at the Pope County Tribune in Glenwood.

 - Member for

 - 4 years 6 months

 A scratched cornea isn't an injury that figures in to most high school swimming meets, but that's exactly what the Hastings Raiders faced last week.
 Seventh-grader Elijah Reilly was high-fiving a teammate last week after practice.
 Somehow, the high-five went terribly wrong, and Reilly's cornea was scratched in two places forcing him to miss last week's section meet in Rochester.
 Reilly figured to race in a relay and in two individual events.

 Hastings' newest restaurant, the Onion Grille, will open March 14.
 Wendy Dodge-Agen purchased the space, formerly occupied by the Levee Cafe, and began work in January to renovate the space.
 A soft opening is planned for late next week, and then Dodge will spend the weekend refining and revising before opening the doors for good on March 14.
 The restaurant will be located at 100 Sibley Street.
 A complete story will appear next week.